Denver Water Quality at a Glance

 Is Denver’s tap water safe to drink?

-Yes, Denver’s tap water is safe and meets all federal and state drinking water standards.
-Our water comes from protected mountain watersheds and undergoes comprehensive treatment including coagulation, sedimentation, filtration, disinfection with chloramines, and corrosion control.
+Yes — Denver’s tap water is safe and meets all federal and state drinking water standards.
+Water comes from protected mountain watersheds and undergoes comprehensive five-step treatment including coagulation, sedimentation, filtration, chloramine disinfection, and corrosion control.

-Denver Water conducts approximately 145,000 water quality tests annually and publishes detailed results in our annual Water Quality Report.
-Lead testing shows levels well below EPA limits (3.5-3.9 ppb vs. 15 ppb action level).
-While our water is safe, residents in homes built before 1951 may want to test for lead as a precaution.
-Free testing kits are available through Denver Water.
+Denver Water conducts approximately 145,000 tests annually and publishes full results in its Consumer Confidence Report each year.
+Lead testing shows levels well below the EPA action level (3.5–3.9 ppb vs. 15 ppb).
+Residents in homes built before 1951 may want to test for lead as a precaution — free testing kits are available through Denver Water.
+For additional peace of mind, our water filter guide covers NSF-certified options rated for lead, chromium-6, and chloramine taste reduction.

 Why does Denver’s water taste different at times?

-Denver sources water from multiple mountain locations with varying mineral content.
-You may notice taste differences when we switch between sources based on availability and water quality.
-For example:
+Denver draws water from multiple mountain reservoir systems with slightly varying mineral content.
+Taste differences can occur when Denver Water switches between sources based on seasonal availability, snowpack levels, and water quality conditions:

-• Different reservoir sources may have slightly varying mineral profiles
+• Different reservoir systems may carry slightly varying mineral profiles affecting taste and odour

-• Seasonal changes can affect organic content and taste
+• Seasonal changes affect organic content in source water, which can alter taste even after treatment

 How is Denver Water preparing for drought?

-• Diverse water portfolio: Five mountain reservoirs with over 700,000 acre-feet of storage capacity reduce dependence on any single supply
+Diverse water portfolio: Five mountain reservoirs with over 700,000 acre-feet of storage reduce dependence on any single supply and provide multi-year drought buffer capacity

-• Smart technology: Advanced meters and leak detection minimize water loss throughout the system
+Smart technology: Advanced meters and leak detection minimise losses throughout the distribution system

-• Climate planning: Long-term planning based on snowpack projections and climate change scenarios
+Climate planning: Long-term supply modelling based on snowpack projections and climate change scenarios through 2050

-These measures help ensure reliable water supply for the growing Front Range population through varying weather conditions.
+These measures help ensure reliable water supply for the growing Front Range population through Colorado’s increasingly variable weather conditions.
+Stay up to date on regional water issues via our water quality news page.

 What are Denver’s current water restrictions?